ShadowBL1TZ-Official/afk-bot/replit.md

 - Console logging of connection status

 ## Setup Instructions
-1. Add your Minecraft email to the `MC_EMAIL` environment variable in Replit secrets
+1. The ADMIN_TOKEN has been configured for web interface security
+2. Access the web interface through the Replit webview
+3. Enter the admin token when prompted on first access
+4. Configure server settings (host, port, email, authentication type)
-2. Run the project - it will start the bot workflow automatically
+5. Click Connect to start the bot connection
-3. Follow the Microsoft authentication prompts in the console
+6. Follow any Microsoft authentication prompts in the console
-4. The bot will connect and start its AFK routine
+7. Use the chat input to send messages or commands to the server
+8. Monitor all activity through the real-time console with filters

 ## Recent Changes
+- 2025-09-22: Created complete web-based UI with Modrinth-style design
+- 2025-09-22: Implemented real-time WebSocket communication for logs and status
+- 2025-09-22: Added secure admin token authentication system
+- 2025-09-22: Built unified console with filtering capabilities
+- 2025-09-22: Added server configuration interface and chat functionality
-- 2025-09-21: Fixed syntax error in bot.js (missing comma)
+- 2025-09-22: Fixed infinite recursion issue in logger system
+- 2025-09-22: Configured Express server with REST API and static file serving
-- 2025-09-21: Added npm start script to package.json
+- 2025-09-21: Fixed syntax error in bot.js and added npm start script
-- 2025-09-21: Configured Minecraft Bot workflow for continuous running
 - 2025-09-21: Project imported and set up for Replit environment

 ## User Preferences